nickl72/Recipe-app/README.md

 5. As a cook, I want to see an image of the completed recipe
 6. As a paranoid individual, I don’t want to be required to make an account to view recipes
 7. As a recipe poster, I want to be able to update/edit recipes
-8. As a cook, I would like to see who all has liked the recipe and what there ratings were
+8. As a cook, I would like to see who all has liked the recipe and what their ratings were
 9. As a cook, I would like to be able to save recipes that I like
 10. As a recipe poster, I do not want people to be able to change my recipes